VoxelForge/VoxelForge/API.md

 When you use this function to build a formspec string, do not use identifiers beginning with `doc_widget_text` to avoid naming collisions, as this function makes use of such identifiers internally.

+### `doc.get_selection(playername)`
+Returns the currently or last viewed entry and/or category of a player.

+#### Parameter
+* `playername`: Name of the player to query

+#### Return value
+It returns up to 2 values.
+The first one is the category ID, the second one is the entry ID of the entry/category which the player is currently viewing or is the last entry the player viewed in this session.
+If the player only viewed a category so far, the second value is `nil`.
+If the player has not viewed a category as well, both returned values are `nil`.

 ## Extending this mod (naming conventions)